PV-Lab/Synthesizability-Filter/README.md

 # Filters
-COde developed by Maung Thway and Basita Das to screen for materials.
+Code developed by Maung Thway and Basita Das to screen for materials.
 Please download file to run the code.